 Any thyroid medication which contains T3 is MUCH more powerful and potent compared to T4.

 So if you were using T3 thyroid hormone you would be more likely to experience side effects even with smaller doses.

-And it's this T3 thyroid hormone which is more likely to help assist with weight loss, depression, chronic fatigue syndrome, fibromyalgia, and chronic pain syndromes.
+And it’s this T3 thyroid hormone that is more likely to help assist with weight loss, depression, chronic fatigue syndrome, fibromyalgia, and chronic pain syndromes.